Mary Dillon, Ireland

 For more information about artists and artworks visit ASBA’s website.

 The American Society of Botanical Artists is celebrating its 25th Anniversary by offering featuring member artwork in a full-size catalog titled “Celebrating Silver.”
-The art submitted echoes the silver theme with plants that either have a sliver quality or ’silver’ in the name of the plant.
+The art submitted echoes the silver theme with plants that either have a silver quality or ’silver’ in the name of the plant.
 The Northern California Society of Botanical Artists (NCalSBA) is exhibiting 42 images by its members who are featured in the catalog.
 This exhibition will run concurrently with the ASBA 22nd Annual International Exhibition.

 Workshops and Lectures at MAGC

 The History of Botanical Art recounts the colorful history of this timeless art form dating back to 1500 BC up to the present.
 The lecture will focus on several noted artists and their work as well as several important florilegia – collections of botanical paintings depicting the plants growing in a particular garden or collected during a voyage of exploration.

 Spend a day playing with a variety of colored pencil techniques and creating the vibrant colors of the changing autumn leaves.
 We will work on drawing, creating veins and edges, experiment with shine and texture and learn various ways to use under-painting to simplify and enhance our work.

 Lucy will introduce students to botanical painting with gouache.
 She will demonstrate techniques such as layering from dark to light, dry brush for texture, and using gouache to achieve intense color.

 October 11, 10 am – 3 pm

 Kristin will lead a studio-style class in which she will show examples of her pen & ink botanical drawings, demonstrate her techniques, and provide one-on-one coaching.